 Moreover, the Christian community speaks the ancient Egyptian dialect.
 In 42 AD, the Christians entered Egypt through Saint Mark.
 Therefore, it resulted in the formation of the Coptic dialect.
 It is an ancient dialect.
-People use Greek alphabets to write late ancient dialects.
+People use the Greek alphabet to write late ancient dialects.

 No doubt, modern standard Arabic is the official language.
 But on the other hand, people also speak Egyptian Arabic widely.
 It is the national language of the country.
 Egyptian Arabic is native to 68% of speakers.
-Moreover, people use it widely in literature, plays, novels.
+Moreover, people use it widely in literature, plays, and novels.
 Furthermore, they use it in film, advertising, and newspapers.
-Egyptian Arabic came into existence in the Nile delta near Cairo.
-People start speaking the Arabic dialects when the Arab invaders conquer Egypt in the 7th century.
+Egyptian Arabic came into existence in the Nile Delta near Cairo.
+People started speaking Arabic dialects when the Arab invaders conquered Egypt in the 7th century.

 It is also influenced by the Coptic language and other languages like Italian, French, Ottoman, and Turkish.
-Egyptian Arabic is the second most spoken language in Arabic countries like Israel, Kuwait, Yemen, United Arab Emirates, and Saudi Arabia.
-The frequency of this language in other countries is leveraged by their film and media industries.
+Egyptian Arabic holds the position of the second most spoken language in Arabic countries such as Israel, Kuwait, Yemen, the United Arab Emirates, and Saudi Arabia.
+Other countries leverage the frequency of this language through their film and media industries.

 Egyptian Arabic speakers sometimes are unable to comprehend the conventional forms of Sa’idi Arabic.
 This language is not so outstanding in the country.
 However, people of the northern region speak this language widely.
 This region is inhabited by rural immigrants that partially speak Egyptian Arabic.

-Moreover, people of other neighbors like Israel, West Bank, Saudi Arabia, Jordan, Syria, and the Gaza Strip speak this language.
+Moreover, people of other neighbours like Israel, the West Bank, Saudi Arabia, Jordan, Syria, and the Gaza Strip speak this language.
 Bedawi Arabic is composed of many dialects/ These include South Levantine Bedawi Arabic, Eastern Egyptian Bedawi Arabic, and North Levantine Bedawi Arabic.

 Domari language is an Indo-Aryan dialect.
 Old Dom people speak this language.
 Moreover, you will find these people in the Middle East and North Africa.
 Some other names of Domari are Luti, Tsigene, Middle East Romani, and Mehtar.
 People living in the south of Egypt, north of Azerbaijan, central Sudan, and Libya speak the Domari dialect.